DaXcess/LCVR/README.md

 First of all, in the `BepInEx/plugins` folder, create a new folder called `LCVR` (doesn't have to be named that specifically, but makes identification easier).
 Inside this folder, place the `LCVR.dll` file that was generated during the [COMPILING.md](COMPILING.md) steps.

-After this has been completed, create a new directory called `RuntimeDeps` (has to be named exactly that) inside of the `LCVR` folder.
-Inside this folder you will need to put the DLLs that you have retrieved during the [Retrieving Runtime Depenencies](#retrieving-runtime-dependencies-from-a-unity-project) step.
+After this has been completed, create a new directory called `RuntimeDeps` (has to be named exactly that) inside the `LCVR` folder.
+Inside this folder you will need to put the following DLLs:

+- UnityEngine.SpatialTracking.dll
+- Unity.XR.CoreUtils.dll
+- Unity.XR.Interaction.Toolkit.dll
+- Unity.XR.Management.dll
+- Unity.XR.OpenXR.dll

+These files should have been retrieved either during the [Retrieving Runtime Dependencies](#retrieving-runtime-dependencies-from-a-unity-project) step, or from grabbing them from the latest release.

+Next up, grab the **Asset Bundle** from one of the releases, and place them into the same folder as the `LCVR.dll` file.
+This asset bundle file needs to be called `lethalcompanyvr`.

+Finally, in the `BepInEx/patchers` folder, also create a new folder called `LCVR` (again, doesn't have to be exact).
+Inside this folder, place the `LCVR.Preload.dll` file that was also generated during the [COMPILING.md](COMPILING.md) steps.

+In this folder, also create a new directory called `RuntimeDeps` (again, has to be exactly named that), and place the following DLLs inside:

+- openxr_loader.dll
+- UnityOpenXR.dll

 You can now run the game with LCVR installed.